ibagroup-eu/Visual-Flow-Knowledge-Base/docs/user-guide/project-operations/manage-project-settings.md

 ![](../../assets/user-guide-img/image9.png)

 4) The Users/Roles is meant for user access management or to view user access depending on your authorization.
 Users cannot set roles to themselves.
-This operation can be performed by Admin or Super- admin only.
+This operation can be performed by Admin or Super-admin only.
 So if you try to change your role, you will get the error message: “You cannot change your role”.
-The Edit button and therefore Edit mode is only available for an Admin within the project or for a Super- admin.
+The Edit button and therefore Edit mode is only available for an Admin within the project or for a Super-admin.

 ![](../../assets/user-guide-img/image10.png)